Annykom/fizz-buzz-extension/README.md

 ![FizzBuzz code actions](fizzbuzzer.gif)

-In case of collisions, a numeric suffix is added to the function name:
+In case of collisions, a numeric suffix is added to the function name.

 ![FizzBuzz collisions](fizzbuzzer_collisions.gif)

-Setting of user parameters is available in the extension settings:
+Setting of user parameters is available in the extension settings.

 ![FizzBuzz settings](fizzbuzzer_settings.gif)